Your guide to understanding how roll works on artificial turf.

 Physics.
 It touches everything in life, and also the popular game of golf.

-Physics, is the nature and properties of matter and energy: the striking of the ball, the ball’s flight in flight, the initial bounce, and the ball’s concluding roll out.
+Physics, is the nature and properties of matter and energy: the hitting of the ball, the ball’s flight in flight, the initial bounce, and the ball’s concluding roll out.

 In an ideal situation, the ground in the direction of the shot would be perfectly flat, perfectly uphill, or perfectly downhill would be perfectly flat, perfectly uphill, or perfectly downhill in the direction of the shot.
 This would make getting the ball into the hole a straightforward task by hitting it along a straight line.